 Cedar Farm, Dooralong

 What to Take: You need to take your own bags for the oranges, so make sure you pack a few.
+BYO fruit ,veggies or bread if you’d like to feed the sheep and cows.

 Accessibility: Children aged two and up will manage walking around the orchard with ease.
 The ground around the trees is a little bumpy and soft, but still manageable for strollers and toddlers on foot.
 Closed-in footwear is recommended.